joe-taylor/ckan-bcgov-terraform/README.md

 ### Example setup instructions for OS X Big Sur

-Use the preinstalled version of python2, [install homebrew](https://brew.sh/), and then run the following commands from terminal.
-Together these install pip, virtualenv, openssl, wget, git, and libmagic.
+Let's assume you are starting from a totally fresh install of OS X. Python 2.7 is already installed.
+To install the rest, start by [installing homebrew](https://brew.sh/), and then run the following commands from terminal.
+Together these will install pip, virtualenv, openssl, wget, git, and libmagic.

     python2 -m ensurepip
     pip2 install virtualenv==16.0.0
     brew install openssl wget git libmagic

-Only terraform and docker remain.
+Following the above, only terraform and docker remain to be installed.
 Manually download the 0.11.7 terraform binary from [terraform's archives](https://www.terraform.io/downloads.html) and drop it in your `PATH` accessible location of choice (e.g. `/usr/local/bin`).
-Next, install [Docker Desktop](https://www.docker.com/products/docker-desktop) if you don't have it already.
+Next, install [Docker Desktop](https://www.docker.com/products/docker-desktop).

-## Steps to install
+## Usage

 1) Copy terraform.tfvars.example to terraform.tfvars.
 2) Modify the contents to match your needs.